calebedwards21/SprinklerController/README.md

 Sensors Needed:

 - Temperature
-- Radiation - These sensors are expensive / Need to find some weather API that has a radiation sensor
+- Radiation - These sensors are expensive / Need to find some weather API that has a radiation sensor, or create our own
 - Wind Speed
 - Humidity